Knotx/knotx/documentation/src/main/wiki/ViewKnot.md

 Adapters calls are defined both on template and Knot configuration layers:

+First Knot View collects `data-service-{NAMESPACE}={ADAPTERNAME}` attributes which define accordingly:
+ - namespace under which Adapter response will be available,
-First Knot View collects `data-service-{NAMESPACE}={ADAPTERNAME}` attributes which defines Adapter name and namespace with which Adapter response will be available.
-Additionally with every Adapter attribute can be defined `data-params-{NAMESPACE}={JSON DATA}` attribute which specifies parameters for Adapter call.
-So an example `script` definition can look like:
+ - name of the Adapter tha will be called during snippet processing.

+Additionally with every Adapter `data-params-{NAMESPACE}={JSON DATA}` attribute can be defined which specifies parameters for Adapter call.
+An example `script` definition can look like:

 ```html
 <script data-api-type="templating"
   data-service="first-service"